 Who can resist a pink icing-covered Easter bunny biscuit?
 Not my youngest son that’s for sure!

-Perfect for little hands to practice their baking skills this recipe c/o Delamere Dairy spreadable butter is a family favourite and the kids have loved recreating these wonderful treats.
-My favourite are the sheep!
+Perfect for little hands to practice their baking skills this recipe c/o Delamere Dairy spreadable butter.
+I’m vegan (updated post) so would recreate using plant-based ingredients.

 Preparation time: 20 mins

 Cooking time: 10 mins

 - 170g plain flour